GlennD/bizstrap/README.md

 Setting Up Your System to Contribute
 -----------

-Make sure you have ruby installed (you're systems default should suffice)
+Make sure you have ruby installed (your systems default should suffice)

 1. Install npm, easiest way is via installing node.js (http://nodejs.org/download/)
 2. npm install -g less